Gaspachow/ft_services/README.md

 # ft_services - School 42 project

-Ft_services is an introduction to cluster management and deployment with Kubernetes.
+ft_services is an introduction to cluster management and deployment with Kubernetes.

 The project consists of setting up a multi-service cluster using Kubernetes.